No products in the cart.

 Design and Build of Galaxy S4

 Unmistakably Samsung, is the best way to describe the Galaxy S4.
-All Samsung smartphones have an entirely consistent look.
-There are some slight variations across the different models, but there’s still no way to not know the S4 is a Samsung phone.
+All Samsung smartphones have an consistent look.
+There are some slight difference across the other models, but there’s still no way to not know the S4 is a Samsung phone.
 The faux metal band around the edge of the S4 makes a comeback here.
 It helps to give a more premium feel than the plastic case might otherwise have brought.
-Samsung have actually gone to some lengths to reduce the size and weight of the S4.
-It’s just 0.31″ thick and weighs an incredibly lightweight 4.59 oz.
-Despite these very modest figures, the S4 does feel pretty solid.
+Samsung has actually gone to some lengths to reduce the size and weight of the S4.
+It’s just 0.31″ thick and weighs a lightweight 4.59 oz.
+Despite these very slim figures, the S4 does feel pretty solid.
 Any more weight loss and the device might have started to actually feel a little too light for a flagship phone.
 As it is, it’s just about perfect.

 Unlike later models, the home button is still a nice hardware version.
 There’s nothing like feeling that “click” under your fingertips.
 It makes finding it in low light so much easier, and is one of the sad losses of “innovation” in the smartphone industry.

-All in all, you could put a Samsung Galaxy S4 alongside any comparably priced smartphone and not see any indication that the S4 has done anything other than age very well.
+All in all, you could put a Samsung Galaxy S4 beside any comparably priced smartphone and not see any indication that the S4 has done anything other than age very well.

 To learn more about how to purchase the Samsung Galaxy S4 click the link.

 Even today, many mid-range devices are still carrying 720p displays.
 That the S4 has a 1080p Full HD screen is testament to the quality of the phone.
 And, as one of Samsung’s amazing super AMOLED displays, the quality is just superb.
 Colors are, like with all Samsung phones, big and bold with plenty of saturation and contrast.